 Visiting Croatia is a MUST DO when traveling to Europe.
 Stunning coastlines, ancient cities with rich histories, crystal clear water, beautiful islands, and especially many outstanding national parks.

 One of the national parks high on my list was Krka National Park since I first thought about coming to Croatia.
 There is another big and very famous one called Plitvice National Park, but Krka is just as good, maybe even better, if you only want to go for a day.

 To give you my opinion up front: one day is enough to get a good impression of the Krka National Park or np Krka as it’s locally known.
 You can do multiple days to see some other special sights, but if you only stay for a day, you’ll already be amazed.
-Trust me, it’s awesome!
+Trust me, and it’s awesome!

 How To Get To Krka National Park

 How to get to Krka National Park from Split

-It’s about a 1-hour 20 mins drive from Split to Krka National Park and the journey is really nice.
+It’s about a 1-hour 20 mins drive from Split to Krka National Park, and the journey is really nice.
 You’ll drive through some flatlands of Croatia and some beautiful mountain areas.
 The landscape is pretty dry, and it gets even drier the closer you get to Krka.
 Along the way, there are many small villages, which are full of old country homes with the typical Croatian red rooftops.

 It’s actually quite nice to have a stopover for lunch or breakfast at a local restaurant.
 Croatians have delicious cuisine, even though I have to admit, I could not really find much typical Croatian food, so I suggest you ask a local for suggestions.

-On your way from Split to Krka, you won’t find many other cars so you definitely won’t get stuck in any kind of crazy traffic jams.
+On your way from Split to Krka, you won’t find many other cars, so you definitely won’t get stuck in any kind of crazy traffic jams.
 The Krka National Park is somewhat isolated.
 This is a good thing; otherwise, it would be even more crowded than usual.